ZviRosenfeld/MinMaxSearch/README.md

 *In addition, I recommend that your states also implement object's Equals and GetHashCode methods, as many of the algorithm optimizations rely on these methods being implemented in a meaningful way.*

+The code contains an examples of a [Probabilistic Connect-4 State](ProbabilisticConnect4Tests/ProbabilisticConnect4State.cs) (a probabilistic version of Connect-4).

 You can find a tutorial on how to create a probabilistic version of tic-tac-toe [here](https://github.com/ZviRosenfeld/MinMaxSearch/wiki/Probabilistic-Tic-Tac-Toe-Tutorial).

 ### Examples